Track MCP LogoTrack MCP

 bash

-Bundle ID Reference: Claude Desktop uses com.anthropic.claudefordesktop
+Bundle ID Reference: com.m-pineapple.claude-command-runner (this project), com.anthropic.claudefordesktop (Claude Desktop).

 ---